How can I take my pension savings?

 You can do this all in one go, or as a series of smaller lump sums, whilst the rest remains in your pension fund.

 If you opt for smaller lump sums without taking your tax-free cash up front then each payment will be 25% tax-free.
 The remainder will be added to your income for the year and taxed accordingly.

 This may result in you paying a higher rate of tax.

 It may be possible to mix and match what you do with your pension pot at different points in your retirement.

 Before combining any options though, take time to think about the benefits and considerations of each option on its own.
 Check with your providers to see that you’re not losing out on any guarantees on your plan by combining options.

 5. Leave it where it is

 If you don’t need the money just yet, you could leave it invested for now.
 As long as your money stays in your pension pot you won’t pay tax on it and you’ll get tax-relief on contributions you make into your plan.

-If you are a member of an, the options available to you may vary, so please contact your scheme provider.
-If you have a pension with guaranteed benefits where the value is £30,000 or more, legislation requires you to take financial advice when looking to convert into a flexible option, such as taking the pension pot as cash or transferring to a flexible income option.
-In addition, if you want to transfer out of a you are also required to take financial advice.
+If you are a member of an, the options available to you may vary, so please contact your scheme administrator.
+We always strongly recommend that you take financial advice.
+If you have a pension with guaranteed benefits of £30,000 or more and are looking to convert it to a flexible option such as taking the whole pension as cash or a flexible income, you may be required by legislation to show us evidence that you’ve taken advice before we can progress your request.